Winkfield Row, Bracknell, Berkshire, RG42 6NH

 Implementation

 At Winkfield St, Mary’s, phonics is taught daily in Reception and Year One.
+It is also taught daily in Year Two, up until Christmas.
 The ELS scheme is used by practitioners to plan and deliver sessions and we have invested heavily in training all staff who work directly with children.
 In addition to this, we have resourced phonetically decodable books for in class and at home.
-Once children come off of the ELS books, we have a large selection of reading scheme and ‘free reading books’ which are used for reading lessons, individual reading and for reading at home.
+Once children come off of the ELS books, we have a selection of Oxford Reading Tree books and ‘free reading books’ which are used for individual reading, reading lessons and for reading at home.
 The children are made aware of what a ‘sounds’ book and what a ‘sharing book’ is.
-Their ‘sounds’ book will always be a book that they are able to read independently.
+Their ‘sounds’ book will always be a book that they are able to phonically decode independently.
 A ‘sharing book’ is a book that will not be fully decodable by the child but can be shared at home with adult support.

 More able challenges are set during lessons to extend and further challenge our more able learners to continue to develop their fluency, prosody and expression.